 |24-bit PNG (94 kB)||8-bit GIF (34 kB)|

-This makes GIFs not well-suited to represent photos, or any other rich pictures.
-They can be useful for simple logos, icons, etc. In my experience, 8-bit PNG results in smaller files than GIF (more in depth comparison and examples in the following section of the article).
+This makes GIFs not well-suited to represent photos or any other rich pictures.
+They can be useful for simple logos, icons, etc. In my experience, 8-bit PNG results in smaller files than GIF (a more in-depth comparison and examples are in the following section of the article).

 All modern browsers support GIF images.

 The SVG file type is used mostly for logos, but also for images of geometrical shapes.
-The main drawbacks of this type of files are:
+The main drawbacks of this type of file are: